This article was originally published on 11th April, 2023.

 "When we started, it was a slightly different feel," McWilliams said of casting Casino Royale, which was set early in Bond's career at MI6.

-"We did look at a lot of younger actors. and I just don't think they had the gravitas, they didn't have the experience, they didn't have the mental capacity to take it on, because it's not just the part they're taking on, it's a massive responsibility.
+"We did look at a lot of younger actors and I just don't think they had the gravitas, they didn't have the experience, they didn't have the mental capacity to take it on, because it's not just the part they're taking on, it's a massive responsibility.

 "So we kind of scrubbed that idea and went back to the drawing board and started again."

-That said, an older Bond doesn't necessarily mean an established movie star – McWilliams insisted that the next actor to take up the mantle of Ian Fleming's super spy would simply be "who's best for the part", pointing to the different levels of fame and success enjoyed by previous 007 actors prior to taking on the role.
+That said, an older Bond doesn't necessarily mean an established movie star – McWilliams insisted that the next actor to take up the mantle of Ian Fleming's super spy should simply be "who's best for the part", pointing to the different levels of fame and success enjoyed by previous 007 actors prior to taking on the role.

 "Timothy Dalton was known, but he was known as a Shakespearean actor, really.
 Pierce was known, but that was basically from television.
 Roger Moore was known from television.
 Sean Connery wasn't [known] – nobody had ever heard of him.